arunbinoy54/vision-guided-4dof-arm/README.md

 * **Material Properties:** High-infill PLA utilized for major structural links (Shoulder and Forearm) to maximize bending stiffness and minimize elastic link deflection under load.
 * **Component Integration:** Modeled snug physical pockets for standard hobby PWM servo actuators directly into the structural links, featuring clean clearance paths for hardware fasteners.
 * **End-Effector:** Integrated a symmetrical parallel-jaw gripper driven by a synchronized twin spur-gear mesh and dual parallelogram linkages, ensuring perfectly parallel contact faces throughout the clamping stroke for non-slip material handling.
+* **Power Supply:** Fabricated a high-current external DC power source by retrofitting a commercial 5V mobile power adapter, routing a dedicated parallel power bus to supply stable current to all five PWM servos simultaneously, and establishing a shared common ground with the microcontroller to prevent signal noise.

 **Mechatronic Wiring Map**
 ```text